2kloc/trellis-monit/README.md

   version: 1.0.0
 ```

-Run ansible-galaxy install -r requirements.yml to install the new role.
+Run `ansible-galaxy install -r requirements.yml` to install the new role.<br>
 Then, add the roles to the server.yml :
 ```yaml
 roles: